Macro-swift/Examples/Sources/express-simple-lambda/README.md

 ### Differences

 A few adjustments had to be made:
+- `Lambda.run` is used when the server is running in Lambda.
+The regular listen is used when the server is run locally.
+  (There is a third option: `LOCAL_LAMBDA_SERVER_ENABLED` of the Swift AWS Runtime).
 - the `session` related things have been removed, lambdas are not long running and cannot use the RAM based session middleware (the session module could be used, but a persistent backend,